rrwick/Assembly-Dereplicator/README.md

 * An assembly count, e.g. `--count 100`.
 This will make dereplication continue until the target number of assemblies is reached.

 If both criteria are used, then dereplication will continue until both are satisfied.
 E.g. `--distance 0.001 --count 100` will ensure that no two assemblies have a Mash distance of greater than 0.001 and there are no more than 100 assemblies.

+The process is deterministic, so running the script multiple times will give the same result.
+Also, running the script in multiple steps (e.g. first with `--distance 0.01` then again with `--distance 0.02`) will give the same result as running in a single step (e.g. using `--distance 0.02` the first time).